Colimits and cocompletions in internal higher category theory: Kan extensions

 \section{Kan extensions}

 The goal of this chapter is to develop the theory of Kan extensions of functors between $\BB$-categories.
 The main theorem about the existence of Kan extensions will be discussed in \S~\ref{sec:KanExtensions}, but its proof requires a few preliminary steps.
 We begin in \S~\ref{sec:coYoneda} by discussing the \emph{co-Yoneda lemma}, which states that every presheaf can be obtained as the colimit of its Grothendieck construction.
-In \S~\ref{sec:UCocomplete} we introduce the notion of a \emph{$\I{U}$-cocomplete} $\BB$-category, where $\I{U}$ is an arbitrary internal class of $\BB$-categories.
-Lastly, \S~\ref{sec:UAccessible} contains a discussion about what we call \emph{$\I{U}$-accessible} presheaves, those that can be obtained as $\I{U}$-colimits of representables.
+Secondly, \S~\ref{sec:UAccessible} contains a discussion of what we call \emph{$\I{U}$-small} presheaves, those that can be obtained as $\I{U}$-colimits of representables.